billerickson/display-posts-shortcode/readme.txt

 By default the listing will list the newest content first, but you can order by title, menu order, relevance, content type, metadata, and more.

 **List upcoming events**
-If you are using an Events Calendar plugin, you can easily list upcoming events:
+You can easily list upcoming events from any event calendar.

-`[display-posts post_type="event"]`

 Each plugin will require slightly different code.

 Here are [tutorials for popular event calendar plugins](https://displayposts.com/tag/events/).
 If your plugin is not listed here, submit a support request and I'll add it!

-**Show popular posts**

-There are multiple ways to highlight popular content.
-If you want to feature the posts with the most comments, use:

-`[display-posts orderby="comment_count"]`

-You can also list [most popular posts by social shares](https://displayposts.com/2019/01/04/most-popular-posts-by-social-shares/).

 **Tutorials**
 [Our tutorials](https://displayposts.com/tutorials/) cover common customization requests, and are updated often.